BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Freeness of the BPS algebra of totally negative -Calabi--Yau categories

-By Proposition~\ref{proposition:totnegextquiv} every half Ext-quiver $Q$ of a collection of simples in a totally negative 2CY category must be a totally negative quiver.
-Thus, if $\Phi_{\CA}$ is not an isomorphism, Lemma~\ref{lemma:NonIsoImpliesNonIsoforExtQuiver} implies that there exists a totally negative quiver $Q$, for which $\Phi_{\Pi_Q}$ is not an isomorphism, contradicting Theorem~\ref{theorem:FreeAlgPreProj}. ~
+\begin{proof}[End of the proof of Theorem \ref{theorem:FreeAlg2CY} assuming Theorem \ref{theorem:FreeAlgPreProj}] By Proposition~\ref{proposition:totnegextquiv} every half Ext-quiver $Q$ of a collection of simples in a totally negative 2CY category must be a totally negative quiver.
+Thus, if $\Phi_{\CA}$ is not an isomorphism, Lemma~\ref{lemma:NonIsoImpliesNonIsoforExtQuiver} implies that there exists a totally negative quiver $Q$, for which $\Phi_{\Pi_Q}$ is not an isomorphism, contradicting Theorem~\ref{theorem:FreeAlgPreProj}. \end{proof}